 Corona – From epidemic to pandemic

-Stolen disinfectants from ICE toilets, sold-out mouth protections and empty supermarket shelves – unfortunately, this means everyday life in Germany at the moment.
-Not an hour goes by without a new article on the coronavirus.
+Stolen disinfectants from ICE toilets, sold-out mouth protections and empty supermarket shelves.
+Unfortunately, this means everyday life in Germany at the moment.
+Not an hour goes by without a new article on the Corona virus.
 Almost three months ago, the virus was only available in the Chinese province of Wuhan.
-Since then, however, the regional problem has become a global one – Iran, Northern Italy and the East of South Korea, in particular, are having to struggle massively with the spread of the virus.
-According to the WHO, the number of countries with cases of coronavirus infection has almost quadrupled from 29 to 118 with a global number of around 121.000 people infected (Status: 11.03.2020) within the last weeks.
+Since then, however, the regional problem has become a global one.
+Iran, Northern Italy and the East of South Korea are having to struggle massively with the spread of the virus.
+According to the WHO, the number of countries with cases of coronavirus infection has almost quadrupled from 29 to 118.
+Now we have a global number of around 121.000 people infected (Status: 11.03.2020) within the last weeks.
 This indicates the World Health Organization‘s reluctance to categorize the current outbreak as pandemic rather than epidemic might crumble.
 The increasing spread of the pathogen is not only caused by its very virulent nature, but it is also the consequence of a globalized society.
 National strategies which are primarily based on prevention and lack a suitable vaccine or therapeutic can only contain an epidemic to a limited degree.

 The development of a vaccine is urgent and it is still unclear when it will be available.
 According to experts, the research will still take several months.
 The urgency of a suitable medicine is also shown by the current situation in Germany.
 In the meantime, there is an increase in the number of cases of infection across all federal states to currently approx. 1296 (as of 11.03.2020).
 While the Ministry of Health declares Germany to be well prepared and the Robert Koch Institute assesses the dangerous situation as moderate, panic and hysteria are nevertheless spreading among the citizens.